MAX2pointO/azure-networking-labs/Lab06-VNetPeering/README.md

-# Lab 06: VNet Peering – Azure Networking Labs
+VNet Peering # Lab 06: VNet Peering – Azure Networking Labs

 This lab demonstrates how to configure and validate **Virtual Network (VNet) Peering** in Azure.
 The objective is to enable communication between two VMs located in separate virtual networks using private IP addresses through peering.